historical house, community/cultural, garden

 The house is generally quiet, although can be busier at certain times and in areas including the tea room.
 We are a Dementia Friendly Venue.

-Eastbury Manor House is a Grade l Listed Building situated in the London Borough of Barking and Dagenham.
-It was built early in the reign of Queen Elizabeth I in an isolated position surrounded by fields, ponds and marshes, and with distant views of the River Thames.
+Eastbury Manor House is a Grade l Listed building Barking.
+It was built during the reign of Queen Elizabeth I in an isolated position surrounded by fields, ponds and marshes, and with distant views of the River Thames.

-Clement Sysley, the builder, was a wealthy Essex lawyer.
+The house was built for Clement Sisley and his family, and completed in 1573.
 Despite the isolated position of the house, he used the newest and most fashionable building materials and features.
-Eastbury boasted enormous chimney pots, ornate fireplaces and glazed windows.
-The building and decoration of the house took almost 20 years to complete.
-Clement Sysley lived only five years after the completion of the house, and died in 1578.
+Eastbury boasted enormous chimney stacks, ornate fireplaces and glazed windows.
+Clement Sisley lived only five years after the completion of the house, and died in 1578.

 John Moore, an alderman of London, whose coat of arms can be seen in the Painted Chamber, lived in the house in 1603.
-His wife was Maria and his step-daughter, Mary Perry, married Lewis Tresham in 1603.
-Maria and Mary were Spanish and, like the Treshams, Catholics.
+His wife was Maria and his step-daughter, also Maria, married Lewis Tresham in 1603.
+Maria and Lewis were devout Catholics.

-With the Perry/Tresham marriage, the Moore family of London and Eastbury came into contact with the families of some of the main participants of the Gunpower Plot.
+It is whilst they resided at Eastbury that rumoured links to the Gunpowder Plot emerged.
 Lewis Tresham was the brother of Sir Francis Tresham, a conspirator, the cousin of Robert Catesby, also a conspirator and the brother-in-law of Lord Monteagle, thought by some to have known about the plot and who brought the plot to the King’s attention.

 From the late 18th century, the house was occupied by a succession of tenant farmers and the house became increasingly dilapidated.
 Oak flooring, roof and walls were removed, fire surrounds sold, and the east turret staircase was demolished.
 The Society for the Protection of Ancient Buildings campaigned to raise funds.
 The London Survey Committee published a special monograph, “Eastbury Manor House, Barking”, illustrated by Hubert V.C Curtis in 1917.
 In 1918 the National Trust purchased the house, saving it for posterity.